henols/heliovault/docs/plot.md

 Designed to work with your TALK / GIVE / USE / OPERATE menu model.

+See [docs/characters.md](characters.md) for the full character list and details.

 1. MIRA (Intercom Tech) – trapped behind blast glass; gives hints in exchange for parts (“FUSE”, “TAPE”, “BADGE CHIP”).